lionel-panhaleux/ror/README.md

 #### 1.05.21 MORTALITY RESOLUTION
 Whenever a Mortality Chit is drawn, the chit indicates that the Senator whose numerical ID matches that of the chit has died.
 If the named Senator is not in play, there is no effect.
 In the event you need to draw more than one chit, these chits are laid out and not returned to the cup until the appropriate number of chits have been drawn.
 Once all the needed Mortality Chits have been drawn, the chits are returned to the cup.
 ### 1.05.3 DEATH CONSEQUENCES
-Regardless of the cause of death, all markers except a Faction Leader marker are removed from the afflicted Senator’s card.
+Regardless of the cause of death, all markers are removed from the afflicted Senator’s card.
 Any Concessions and Provinces attached to the Senator are placed in the Forum.
-Any Family card (black-text Senator) that does not have a Faction Leader marker is placed under all other Family cards in the “Repopulating Rome” space in the Curia.
+Any Family card (black-text Senator) is placed under all other Family cards in the “Repopulating Rome” space in the Curia.
-#### 1.05.31 STATESMAN CARD DEATH
-A [Statesman card](#107312-statesmen-senators) (red-text Senator) is permanently removed from play when he dies and any Family card beneath the Statesman card suffers the normal [death consequences](#1053-death-consequences).
-Statesmen that are Faction Leaders without a Family card are still removed from play.
+Any [Statesman card](#107312-statesmen-senators) (red-text Senator) is permanently removed from play.
 ### 1.05.4 FACTION ELIMINATION
-If a Faction has no Senators left, that player may either quit the Game or draw the top Senator card that does not match a played Statesman in the Curia to use as his new Faction Leader.
+If a Faction has no Senators left, that player may either quit the Game or draw the top Senator card that does not match a played Statesman in the Curia.
 If there is none, he can wait and take the first Senator that enters the Curia.
 ## 1.06 REVENUE PHASE
 ### 1.06.1 PERSONAL REVENUE
 Senators usually generate Personal Revenue.
 The revenue includes Base Income plus funds from Concessions, Governorships and Knights.
 These are given as a lump sum to the player for [Redistribution](#1063-redistribution).
 #### 1.06.11 BASE INCOME
-Each Faction Leader collects 3 Talents and all other Senators collect 1 Talent apiece.
+Each Faction (player) collects 2 Talents and all Senators collect 1 Talent apiece.
 #### 1.06.12 KNIGHTS/CONCESSIONS
 Each Senator collects from the Bank 1 Talent for each Knight on his card, plus he **must** generate revenue on each [Concession](#10732) he controls and he reveals the Concession’s corrupt bar.
 #### 1.06.13 PROVINCIAL SPOILS